frconor-ebook/meditations/_posts/2025-02-17-mortification.md

 recently, probably, we only see him in the last hundred meters of the race, breaking the record in all the glory that\'s there.

-We don\'t see him running over the hills of Eldorette at five o\'clock in the morning when it\'s raining, or keeping on running and going uphill when he doesn\'t feel like it.
+We don\'t see him running over the hills of Eldoret at five o\'clock in the morning when it\'s raining, or keeping on running and going uphill when he doesn\'t feel like it.

 All the great athletes live lives like that---Messi and Usain Bolt.
 I saw a documentary of Usain Bolt recently, who I think holds the world